GRAMA Policy and Procedures - Administrative Policy and Procedures

 3. Definitions

-1. Record – As defined in the Utah Government Records and Access Management Act (GRAMA) section 63G-2-103 a record is a book, letter, document, paper, map, plan, photograph, film, card, tape, recording, electronic data, or other documentary material regardless of physical form or characteristics: (i) that is prepared, owned, received, or retained by a governmental entity or political subdivision; and (ii) where all of the information in the original is reproducible by photocopy or other mechanical or electronic means.
+1. Record – As defined in the Utah Governments Records and Access Management Act (GRAMA) section 63G-2-103 a record is recorded information such as a book, letter, document, paper, map, plan, photograph, film, card, tape, recording, electronic data, or other documentary material, regardless of medium, characteristic, or location: (i) that is prepared, owned, received, or retained by a governmental entity or political subdivision; and (ii) where all of the information in the original is reproducible by photocopy or other mechanical or electronic means.

 2. Classification – “Classification,” “classify” and their derivative forms mean determining whether a record series, record, or information within a record is public, private, controlled, protected, or exempt from disclosure under GRAMA section 63G-2-3.

-3. Designation – The primary classification for the majority of records in a given record series (i.e. student records, fiscal records, etc.).
+3. Designation – The primary classification for the majority of records in a given record series (e.g., administrative records, personnel records, student records, fiscal records).

-4. Formal Request – A written request for specific record(s) which are not considered unquestionably public (i.e. private, controlled, protected or exempt).
-Request must be made using the form(s) designated by the College.
+4. Formal Request – A written or electronic request for specific record(s) which are not considered unquestionably public (i.e., private, controlled, protected, or exempt).

 4. Policy